tiagobarros01/croct-challenges/README.md

 - Use TypeScript for creating the necessary types.
 - Implement a clean and readable code structure.
 - Write unit tests for the `Accordion` component using Jest.
-- The design will not be evaluated, but it should be functional.
+- The design will be evaluated based on the provided image.

 ### Evaluation Criteria:
 - Functionality: Does the `Accordion` component work as expected?
 - Code Quality: Is the code clean, readable, and well-organized?
 - Component Design: Is the component designed with reusability and maintainability in mind?
 - Testing: Are there comprehensive Jest tests for the `Accordion` component?
+- Design: Does the `Accordion` component match the provided image?

 ### Time Allotment:
 - 50 minutes for implementing the `Accordion` component.